 What's the Cost of Compliance for Cannabis Businesses?

-Whether you’re a cultivator, manufacturer, or distributor, the first requirement for operating your cannabis business legally is obtaining a license, and states are quickly cracking down on businesses operating without one.
+Whether you’re a cultivator, manufacturer, distributor, or retailer, the first requirement for operating your cannabis business legally is obtaining a license, and states are quickly cracking down on businesses operating without one.
 The costs and requirements vary by jurisdiction, typically including application fees, background checks, security plans, and ongoing renewals.
 It's essential to understand the specific licensing requirements in your region to avoid costly delays or penalties.

 Security is a critical aspect of compliance in the cannabis industry.
 Businesses are required to implement measures to protect their products, premises, and employees.
 This includes installing surveillance cameras, access controls, and ensuring the development and documentation of standard operating procedures (SOPs).
 Adequate security measures not only fulfill compliance requirements but also safeguard against robberies and other security threats.